zanuka/leaderport-core-ui/docs/tanstack-details.md

 ## TanStack Overview

-For Valkran's real-time leaderboard system, we'll utilize the TanStack suite of libraries due to their production-ready status, comprehensive feature set, and excellent performance characteristics.
+For LeaderPort's real-time leaderboard system, we'll utilize the TanStack suite of libraries due to their production-ready status, comprehensive feature set, and excellent performance characteristics.
 Key benefits include:

 - Production-proven reliability
 - Type-safe by default